oracle/terraform-provider-oci/docs/identity/tag_namespaces.md

 The following arguments are supported:

 * `compartment_id` - (Required) The OCID of the tenancy containing the tag namespace.
+* `defined_tags` - (Optional) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `description` - (Required) The description you assign to the tag namespace during creation.
+* `freeform_tags` - (Optional) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `name` - (Required) The name you assign to the tag namespace during creation.
 It must be unique across all tag namespaces in the tenancy and cannot be changed.
-* `is_retired` - Whether the tag namespace is retired.
+* `is_retired` - (Optional) Whether the tag namespace is retired.
 For more information, see [Retiring Key Definitions and Namespace Definitions](https://docs.us-phoenix-1.oraclecloud.com/Content/Identity/Concepts/taggingoverview.htm#Retiring).